Three tiny houses on Kalamazoo's Northside are a huge step in efforts to build affordable housing

 KALAMAZOO, MI – The three new houses at North Street and Westnedge Avenue are small in size but huge in terms of being a new alternative in the ongoing effort to develop more affordable housing in Kalamazoo.

 "This is the time where we can get excited and say, 'You know what?
-We're going to have three houses available for people who are normally at the bottom of the list for housing,'" Gwendolyn Hooker says of those who are trying to improve their lives after being incarcerated and are recovering from substance abuse disorders."
+We're going to have three houses available for people who are normally at the bottom of the list for housing,'" Gwendolyn Hooker says of those who are trying to improve the lives of people who have been incarcerated or are recovering from substance abuse disorders.

 The chief executive officer and founder of HOPE Thru Navigation, the nonprofit organization spearheading the development, says, "And we're going to have a building that exclusively serves that population."